-There are a number of grounds for divorce in the State of Texas.
-You need to choose at least one of the grounds in order to file a petition to be recognized and be eligible for an ultimate judgment of divorce.
+There are several grounds for divorce in the State of Texas.
+You need to choose at least one of the grounds to file a petition to be recognized and eligible for an ultimate divorce judgment.

 The most common ground utilized today is insupportability.
 That merely indicates that one of the spouses no longer wants to be married.
-The actual language that is used in an Original Petition for Divorce is that “the marriage has become insupportable because of discord and conflict, which destroys the legitimate end of the marriage relationship and there is no reasonable expectation of reconciliation.”
+The actual language used in an Original Petition for Divorce is that "the marriage has become insupportable because of discord and conflict, which destroys the legitimate end of the marriage relationship, and there is no reasonable expectation of reconciliation."

 It is one of the most respectful grounds that you can use.
-Even though it is difficult to receive a petition for divorce in many cases, receiving one with insupportability as the ground for divorce is oftentimes the least offensive one that you can possibly receive.
+Even though it is challenging to receive a petition for divorce in many cases, receiving one with supportability as the ground for divorce is often the least offensive one you can receive.

-Other grounds for divorce are adultery, cruelty, living apart, abandonment.
-Legally speaking, living apart means that you have been living in separate physical residences for a period of at least three years.
+Other grounds for divorce are adultery, Cruelty, living apart, abandonment.
+Legally speaking, living apart means that you have been living in separate physical residences for at least three years.